How To Do Low Lunge Pose (Anjaneyasana)

 • On an exhale, sink your hips down and forward, aiming to bring your right thigh parallel to the floor.
 Keep your right knee stacked over your ankle.

-• For additional support and balance, you can place your hands on your right thigh or bring your hands to the mat on either side of your right foot.
+• You can place your hands on your right thigh for support.
+Or, you can bring your hands to the mat on either side of your right foot to balance your body.

 • Engage your core muscles to support your lower back and maintain stability.

-• To deepen the stretch, you can lift your arms overhead, keeping them shoulder-width apart and reaching through your fingertips.
+• You can deepen the stretch by lifting your arms overhead.
+Keep your arms shoulder-width apart and reach through your fingertips.

-• Maintain a steady breath and hold the pose for 30-60 seconds, or as long as it feels comfortable and beneficial for you.
+• Maintain a steady breath.
+Hold the pose for 30-60 seconds.
+Do it as long as it feels comfortable and beneficial for you.

 Tips:

-• Pay attention to your alignment, ensuring that your front knee is directly above your ankle and not collapsing inward.
+• Pay attention to your alignment.
+Ensuring that your front knee is above your ankle and not collapsing inward.

-• If you have sensitive knees, you can fold your mat or use a folded blanket under your back knee for additional cushioning.
+• If your knees are sensitive, fold your mat or use a folded blanket.
+Place it under your back knee for extra cushioning.

 • Modify the pose as needed by placing your hands on blocks or using a wall for support.